When: Mondays, Jan 20 – Mar 2, 9:30am-noon

 Cost: $175.00 for 6 session(s)

-Instructor: Kevin Justus PHD wears dual career hats, being a musician and art historian.
+Instructor: Kevin Justus wears dual career hats, being a musician and art historian.
 Kevin has his Ph.D. in Art History from the University of North Carolina at Chapel Hill.

 The Impressionists and the Creation of a Modern Vision

 Manet is arguably one of the most important painters in the history of art.
 But for all his celebrity, and for all those who claim him to be their own, he is remarkably difficult to categorize or pin down.
 Manet would have preferred this.
 Opinionated, cantankerous, protective of his talent and his own mythology, Manet would exert a profound influence on the artists who were his contemporaries and those of the younger generation.
 This series of lectures will look at Manet and his works in the historical context of the French Second Empire and the Third Republic and show why the younger generation of Impressionists, including Monet, Renoir and Pissaro, would embrace some of Manet’s artistic theories and reject others, keeping Manet close but separate.
 The solitary and individualistic Manet preferred it no other way.